ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots.rst

     .. group-tab:: macOS

-        In a terminal of the host machine (not in the container), if not done already, specify the Webots installation folder (e.g. ``/Applications/Webots.app``) and start the server using the following commands:
+        In a terminal of the host machine (not in the VM), if not done already, specify the Webots installation folder (e.g. ``/Applications/Webots.app``) and start the server using the following commands:

         .. code-block:: console